Turning Red (soundtrack): Critical response

 Alan Kronenberg's analytical review for The Observer, stated that "The 4*Town songs are expertly performed and are so catchy and similar to the boy band songs of the era that viewers have seen people people posting about how the voice talents should actually become a band and do live performances.
-Similarly, Göransson’s score is an artistic triumph that encapsulates the story of the movie so well through the various styles and fusions of music.
+Similarly, Göransson's score is an artistic triumph that encapsulates the story of the movie so well through the various styles and fusions of music.
 The resulting score comprises a whole slew of genres ranging from boy band beats, traditional Chinese music and more Western hip-hop, along with orchestral sounds."
-Quynh Anh Tong of The State News said, "First, the nostalgia is undeniably strong in “Turning Red”.
+Quynh Anh Tong of The State News said, "First, the nostalgia is undeniably strong in "Turning Red".
 The music, written and produced by the duo Billie Eilish and Finneas O'Connell, evoked the soundscape of the late 90s - early 2000s.
 Music also became a major plot driver of the movie, with a fictional boy band becoming the forces that unite Mei and her friends at the same time as creating conflict between the mother and daughter duo.
 Some cultural relics also appear in the movie, apparent in the dialogue of the characters to the books they were holding."
 Popsugar called it as "an amazing soundtrack, filled with plenty of nostalgic sounds and songs to accompany the characters throughout the movie [...] the soundtrack will fill your heart with joy and bring out your inner teenager."

 Additional music

 The track "Larger Than Life" by the Backstreet Boys was featured in the first trailer of the film, and NSYNC's "It's Gonna Be Me" was featured in the second trailer.
-The tracks were used for promotional purposes, and was neither featured in the soundtrack, nor in the film.
+The tracks were used for promotional purposes, and were neither featured in the soundtrack nor the film.